geoffrich/seattlejs-slides-2023/slides.md

 One way of doing this would to just show all of SvelteKit's syntax.
 Here's what a data loader looks like, here's what a route file looks like.
 And we'll be doing that, but I want to go beyond regurgitating syntax

 Syntax matters — I like Svelte because of its concise-yet-readable syntax.
 But it’s more interesting to understand why than what.

+Choosing a framework is more than just syntax

 Lets understand the principles that make SvelteKit what it is